 For more than 4,000 years, American Indians have relied on Yosemite Valley's meadows and oak woodlands to provide food, medicine, and materials for baskets, string, and shelter.
 Yosemite's early inhabitants periodically set fires to promote the growth milkweed, dogbane, sedge root, and bunch grass.
 Research on mud cored from Yosemite Valley showed a marked increase in ash deposits after people began living in Yosemite Valley.
 When Euro-Americans began living in Yosemite Valley in the 1850s, traditional burning practices were stopped and fire suppression became official policy until the 1970s.

 A Move Away from Fire Suppression

 Yosemite has also always experienced low-intensity surface fires naturally ignited by lightning.
 However, open and park-like forests captured in historic photos have been replaced with denser, altered forests as a result of fire supression.
 The lack of natural fire has led to overgrown and unhealthy forests.

-As a result of fire suppression, smaller forest openings allow for less understory growth (grasses and shrubs) and wildlife habitat.
-Small trees have been encroaching on meadows that once would have been maintained by frequent fires.
-There are now larger accummulations of built-up woody debris in the forest and more smaller trees, creating the potential for a catastrophic crown fire.
+As a result of fire suppression, small trees have been encroaching on meadows that once would have been maintained by frequent fires.
+There are now larger accumulations of built-up woody debris in the forest and more smaller trees, creating the potential for a catastrophic crown fire.
 All of these conditions combined have increased the potential for larger, more dangerous fires.

 Since 1970, the National Park Service has restored fire to much of Yosemite, though the present program has not been able to meet the needs of the whole park.
 Prior to fire suppression, it is estimated that an average of 16,000 of Yosemite’s 747,000 acres may have burned under natural conditions in the park each year.

 In Yosemite, fire records date back to 1930; therefore, Yosemite fire managers have extensive records on fire and suppression activities.
 Tree ring studies provide fire frequency dating back hundreds and thousands of years.
 This historical information has been of great importance in creating the goals and objectives for Yosemite's Fire Management Program and current Fire Management Plan.

 Learn about Yosemite's use of prescribed fire to re-introduce fire back into the landscape.